SiegeEngine/siege-engine/FAQ.md

 ### MMO?
 Really?
 Aren't MMOs gigantic projects?

 Yes.
 MMOs are gigantic projects.
 The engine is just one part of an MMO.
-MMOs also require very advanced server technologies, game rulesets, and of course a virtual world with plenty of art, animations, etc, not to mention the business and management of the customer relationships, investors, media, etc.
+MMOs also require advanced server technologies, game rulesets, and of course a virtual world with plenty of art, animations, etc, not to mention the business and management of the customer relationships, investors, media, etc.